By Dana Borowka – An excerpt from our book, Cracking the Business Code

 Time management is an opportunity that we all can work on.
 Start with some small steps and you can begin to measure your progress.
 Soon you will find you are controlling events and tasks that are within your power, rather than them controlling you.

-Dana Borowka, MA, CEO and Ellen Borowka, MA, Senior Analyst of Lighthouse Consulting Services, LLC with their organization constantly remain focused on their mission statement – “To bring effective insight to your organization”.
+Dana Borowka, MA, CEO and Ellen Borowka, MA, Senior Analyst of Lighthouse Consulting Services, LLC with their organization constantly remain focused on their mission statement – “To bring effective insight to your business”.
 They do this through the use of in-depth work style assessments to raise the hiring bar so companies select the right people to reduce hiring and management errors.
-They also have a full service consulting division that provides domestic and international interpersonal coaching, executive onboarding, leadership training, global options for expanding your business, sales and customer service training, operational productivity improvement, 360s and employee surveys as well as a variety of workshops.
+LCS can test in 19 different languages, provide domestic and international interpersonal coaching and offer a variety of workshops – team building, interpersonal communication and stress management.
 They have over 25 years of business and human behavioral consulting experience.
 They are nationally renowned speakers and radio personalities on this topic.
-They are the authors of the books, “Cracking the Personality Code” and “Cracking the Business Code”.
+They are the authors of the books, “Cracking the Personality Code” , “Cracking the Business Code” and “Cracking the High-Performance Team Code”.
 To order the books, please visit www.lighthouseconsulting.com.